PLOS/ambraproject/index.md

 ## How do I give feedback?

 Please contact us at [dev@ambraproject.org][email] with any questions, comments, or concerns.
-Please use [Github Issues][issues] to report any problems, or submit a pull request.
+Please use [GitHub Issues][issues] to report any problems, or submit a pull request.

   [email]:  mailto:dev@ambraproject.org?Subject=Ambraproject%20contact